nus-cs2113-AY2122S1/ip/docs/README.md

    * Find the platform you are running on your computer and click on the corresponding download link [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).
 2. Download the latest `kate.jar` [here](https://github.com/a-tph/ip/releases/tag/A-Release).
 3. Save it into an empty folder.
-This will be your *home folder* for Kate
+This will be your *home folder* for Kate.
 4. For Windows user, type `cmd` into the location bar at the top of the window of your *home folder* and tap enter.
-For Linux users, `cd` into your *home folder* on your terminal
+For Linux users, `cd` into your *home folder* on your terminal.
 5. Run `java -jar kate.jar` and you should see the start page as shown below

 ```